Identity and Redistribution: Theory and Evidence.

 Date Written: April 29, 2019

-We propose a theoretical model that embeds social identity concerns, as in Akerlof and Kranton (2000), with inequity averse preferences, as in Fehr and Schmidt (1999).
-We conduct an artefactual ultimatum game experiment with registered members of British political parties, for whom political identity is salient and redistribution is also likely to be salient.
-The empirical results are as follows.
+We propose a theoretical model that combines social identity concerns (Akerlof and Kranton, 2000) with inequity averse preferences (Fehr and Schmidt, 1999).
+Our subjects are registered members of British political parties for whom identity and redistribution are salient.
 (1) Proposers and responders demonstrate ingroup-favoritism.
-(2) Proposers exhibit quantitatively stronger social identity effects relative to responders.
-(3) As redistributive taxes increase, average offers by proposers and the average minimum acceptable offers of responders (both as a proportion of income) decline by almost the same amount, suggesting a shared understanding that is characteristic of social norms.
-(4) Subjects experience less disadvantageous inequity from ingroup members relative to outgroup members.
+(2) Proposers exhibit quantitatively stronger social identity effects.
+(3) In the presence of redistribution, offers by proposers and stated minimum acceptable offers by responders suggest a shared understanding characteristic of social norms.
+(4) Subjects experience more disadvantageous inequity from outgroup members relative to ingroup members.

 Suggested Citation: Suggested Citation